bbuchfink/diamond/README.md

 Support
 =======
-Diamond is actively supported and developed software.
+DIAMOND is actively supported and developed software.
 Please use the [issue tracker](https://github.com/bbuchfink/diamond/issues) for malfunctions and the [GitHub discussions](https://github.com/bbuchfink/diamond/discussions) for questions, comments, feature requests, etc.

 About
 =====
-DIAMOND is developed by Benjamin Buchfink.
+DIAMOND is developed by Benjamin Buchfink at the Max Planck Institute for Biology Tübingen in collaboration with the Drost lab at the University of Dundee.
 From 2019-2024, it was developed by Benjamin Buchfink at the Drost lab, Max Planck Institute for Biology Tübingen.
 From 2018-2019, its development was supported by the German Federal Ministry for Economic Affairs and Energy through an EXIST grant.
 From 2016-2018, it was developed by Benjamin Buchfink as an independent researcher.
 From 2013-2015, the initial version was developed by Benjamin Buchfink at the Huson lab, University of Tübingen, Germany.

 \[[:email:Email](mailto:buchfink@gmail.com)\]
 \[[X](https://x.com/bbuchfink)\]